dynamoose/dynamoose/docs/api/Model.md

 ## Model.create(document, [settings], [callback])

-This function lets you create a new document for a given model.
-This function is almost identical to creating a new document and calling `document.save`, with one key difference, this function will default to setting `overwrite` to false.
+This function lets you create a new item for a given model.
+This function is almost identical to creating a new item and calling `document.save`, with one key difference, this function will default to setting `overwrite` to false.

 If you do not pass in a `callback` parameter a promise will be returned.